thom-s/netsec-ps-scripts/README.md

 # netsec-ps-scripts
 Collection of PowerShell network security scripts for system administrators.

+All scripts were tested in PowerShell 5.1 unless specified.

 **Please read the README file in each folder before running any scripts.**